RGBInc/promptmack/developer_instructions.md

 This is a Vercel AI SDK chatbot that can stream components and really present a dynamic ui.
-Given an API here's current ways we've been implementing it. if you find a much better, more holistic or efficient way, please advise when needing to change things:
+Given an API and we want to add it to our chatbot.
+Here's the process:

 Files to modify: